 The North Norfolk Railway begins at Sheringham and ends at genteel Holt, a fabulously handsome market town which has become a mecca for discerning visitors looking for independent shops.
 Most of Holt was burned in its famous fire of 1708, and in its place rose a splendid Georgian town focusing on an appealing Market Place.

-This is also Deep History Coast, where the biggest and best-preserved mammoth skeleton was found, along with a prehistoric flint axe and 850,000 year old human footprints – the oldest evidence of man found outside the Great Rift Valley in Africa.
+This is also Deep History Coast, where the biggest and best-preserved mammoth skeleton was found on West Runton beach, along with a prehistoric flint axe and 850,000 year old human footprints at Happisburgh – the oldest footprints of man found outside the Great Rift Valley in Africa.
+This area is also the Cromer Forest Bed.

 Cromer Museum and church of St Peter and St Paul.